Streets and Squares

 The main attractions in the street

-The big hotel at the corner of Ordzhonikidze Street and Lenin Street was built in 1958 and named after the Western Bug.
-Therefore, Bug Hotel has nothing to do with bugs!
+Bug hotel at the corner of Ordzhonikidze Street and Lenin Street was built in 1958 and named after the Bug River.
+Therefore, it has nothing to do with bugs!

 Brest, railway foot-bridge

-The visitor who comes to Brest by rail, walks along the footbridge and comes down to the fountain at the corner of Ordzhonikidze Street and Komsomolskaya Street
+Visitors who come to Brest by rail, walk along the footbridge and go downstairs to the fountain at the corner of Ordzhonikidze Street and Komsomolskaya Street

-The information board (right) shows the sights of the city on the map.
+The information board (right) lists the sights of interest in the city.

 Brest vodka distillery Brest vodka distillery